pensjonatus/flash-fiction/blog/the-yellow-sign.md

 ---
-title: 'The Yellow Sign'
+title: The Yellow Sign
 date: '2023-07-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I woke up in a hospital room and the rain was pit-pat-pattering against the